AshwiniTembhurne/career_track_project/README.md

   - Django Documentation: For providing comprehensive guidance on building web applications with Django.
   - Bootstrap: For the responsive front-end framework used throughout the project.
   - Font Awesome & Bootstrap Icons: For providing the icons used in the application.
-  - Favicon by [Your Source]: For the favicon used in the application.
+  - Favicon used in the application.